jjloomis/file-and-folder-management/README.md

 ## Credits

-Written by Jeffrey John Loomis
+Written by JJ Loomis

 ## Other formats

-PDF, Mobi, and ePub versions of this GitBook are availble for download [here](https://www.gitbook.com/book/jjloomis/file-and-folder-management/details).
+PDF, MOBI, and EPUB versions of this GitBook are availble for download [here](https://www.gitbook.com/book/jjloomis/file-and-folder-management/details).

 ## GitHub